Classifying spaces of infinity-sheaves: Weak Kan fibrations

 The definition also makes sense for maps $X \to Y$ of simplicial sets by regarding them as simplicial discrete spaces.

-Define a \emph{weak Kan complex} as a simplicial space $X$ such that the terminal map $X \to *$ is a weak Kan fibration in which the vertical homotopies preserve the $0$-simplices of the horn inclusions ($h_i$).
-Without this extra condition, every simplicial space would be a weak Kan complex.
-This may seem odd at first, but it makes sense in light of section \ref{sec:wkrfib}, as every space is tautologically quasi-fibrant.
+Note that every simplicial space is a weak Kan complex, in the sense that the map $X \to *$ is a weak Kan fibration.
+This may seem odd at first, but it makes sense in light of \cref{sec:wkrfib}, as every space is tautologically quasi-fibrant.
+A more interesting variation is \begin{definition} Given $\ell \geq -1$, a $\ell$-\emph{weak Kan complex} is a simplicial space~$X$ such that the terminal map $X \to *$ is a weak Kan fibration in which the vertical homotopies preserve the $\ell$-skeleton of the horn inclusions~$h_i$. \end{definition}

+So a $(-1)$-weak Kan complex is simply a weak Kan complex, i.e., a simplicial space, and a $\infty$-weak Kan complex is a Kan complex (in the usual sense, as in \cref{defn:Kanfib}).
+For a $0$-weak Kan complex~$X$, the image of $\pi_0X_1 \to \pi_0 X_0 \times \pi_0 X_0$ is an equivalence relation (cf.~\cref{lem:concisequiv}).
+We will not make use of the notion of $\ell$-weak Kan complex for $\ell > 0$, and for $\ell = 0$ we will use it in \cref{cor:infinite-prods}.

-\begin{expl} A (strict) Kan fibration is a weak Kan fibration.
-Of course, the usual definition of a Kan fibration does not mention subdivisions; this is because a map satisfying the strict RLP against all horn inclusions $\Lambda_k[n] \to \Delta[n]$ automatically satisfies the same property against all subdivisions of those, since the strict LLP is stable under cobase change (alias pushout).
+\begin{example} A Kan fibration (\cref{defn:Kanfib}) is a weak Kan fibration.
+Of course, the usual definition of a Kan fibration does not mention subdivisions; this is because a map satisfying the strict RLP against all horn inclusions $\Lambda_k[n] \to \Delta[n]$ automatically satisfies the same property against all subdivisions of those, since these subdivided horn inclusions can be presented using cobase changes and the strict LLP is stable under cobase change, so the strict LLP for horn inclusions implies the strict LLP for subdivided horn inclusions.
 The same is \emph{not} true for the weak RLP, so we need to take subdivisions seriously.

-Likewise, if $X$ is a weak Kan complex and $K \hookrightarrow L$ is an inclusion of simplicial sets, it does not follow automatically that $X^L \to X^K$ is a weak Kan fibration. \end{expl}
+Likewise, if $X$ is a $\ell$-weak Kan complex and $K \hookrightarrow L$ is an inclusion of simplicial sets, it does not follow automatically that $X^L \to X^K$ is a weak Kan fibration. \end{example}

-\begin{lem} Kan's $\Ex$ functor preserves weak Kan fibrations. \end{lem} \begin{proof} The functor $\Ex$ is right adjoint to the subdivision functor, so we are investigating a square of the form
+\begin{lemma} Kan's $\Ex$ functor (see \cref{defn:ex}) preserves weak Kan fibrations and so does $\Ex^\infty$. \end{lemma} \begin{proof} The functor $\Ex$ is right adjoint to the subdivision functor, so we are investigating a square of the form

-Since $f$ is a weak Kan fibration, there is a lift as shown together with a homotopy $H : \sd^{i+1} \Lambda_k[n] \times \Delta[1] \to X$.
+Since $f$ is a weak Kan fibration, there is a lift as shown, and a homotopy $H : \Sd^{i+1} \Lambda_k[n] \times \Delta[1] \to X$.
 Since there is always a map from the subdivision of the product to the product of the subdivisions, we can precompose $H$ with

-This gives the required homotopy for the upper triangle which is vertical over $Y$. \end{proof}
+This gives the required homotopy for the upper triangle which is vertical over $Y$, proving the result.
+The case of $\Ex^\infty$ follows automatically since a map from a finite-dimensional simplicial space to $\Ex^\infty X$ factors through some finite $\Ex^i X$. \end{proof}